Rexabit/Outward-Sideloader/README.md

 * The "Resources" folder of this repository contains many useful files.
 * There is an empty "SL Pack" (example folder), Custom Equipment examples, some blank icon templates, the human model rig for Outward, and other stuff.

-## Got questions? want to contribute?
+## Got questions?
+Want to contribute?

 Feel free to contact me in the [Outward Discord](discord.gg/outward), I'm Sinai#4637.